Shinto and Buddhism - Japanese religions

 All things on earth were created and ruled over by the gods who live in all objects in the nature.

-Shinto constitutes the foundation of the sensibility of the Japanese
+It constitutes the foundation of the sensibility of the Japanese people.

 Shinto has supported the Emperor system in a religious sense, and even now its ancient customary practices remain as the religion of the Imperial Family.

-Shinto shrine is called "jinja" in Japanese, and in some
+Shinto shrine is called as "jinja" in Japanese.

-It is built at sacred area, and objects of worship where a god or some gods reside are enshrined.
+It is built at sacred area, and objects of worship where a god or some gods live are enshrined.

-At the entrances of shrine there is a "torii".
+At the entrances of shrine, there is a "torii" gate.